Insider Guide: Best of Colorado skiing

 All major car rental companies have counters at Denver airport.
 When heading to the mountains, which are about 120 kilometers west of the city, a four-wheel or all-wheel drive vehicle is preferable.

-One hint: avoid arriving on Friday, when mountain-bound locals clog I-70.
+Tip: avoid arriving on Friday, when mountain-bound locals clog I-70.
 Similar issues occur on Sunday's when weekend ski warriors return home.

 Alternatively, Aspen (Aspen/Pitkin County) and Vail (Vail/Eagle County) both have small regional airports, serviced by United, Frontier, American, Continental and Delta.